 MassTransfer Block Code: Social Sciences

 This course provides an introduction to the core components of public health and public health practice, including an emphasis on population and prevention-based strategies for improving health.
-Students will analyze social, political, cultural and economic issues as they relate to population based health and disease.
-Students will discuss how health care systems work together to implement effective public health practice, including the role of disease detection and management (epidemiology), health communication and strategies for evaluating these practices.
+We will discuss how health care systems work together to implement effective public health practice, including the role of disease detection and management (epidemiology), health communication and strategies for evaluating these practices.
 The course will also cover methods for addressing non-communicable diseases, communicable disease, environmental diseases, injury, and disaster preparedness.
 Theoretical and practical perspectives of this course will provide contemporary strategies for health promotion and disease prevention at local, state, and national levels.
 Students will analyze the effects of discrimination by health institutions and their impact on diversity.
 Students are required to plan a community-oriented project as part of this course.

-Click here for the Fall 2020 Class Offerings.
+Click here for the Summer and Fall 2022 Class Offerings.

 Add to HCC Favorites (opens a new window)